carmenbianca/report-liferay/report.md

 #### During which stage of development do you see yourself using a compliance tool? {-}

-Assuming that the header check is integrated into SourceFormatter, Minhchau said that he would run that before creating a pull request, like he usually does with SourceFormatter.
+Assuming that the header check is integrated into Source Formatter, Minhchau said that he would run that before creating a pull request, like he usually does with Source Formatter.

 A check that verifies whether a library is permissible would be run during the CI.
 However, Minhchau said that it would be nice to do this check locally for